-In the meantime, make the flavoured butter by simply adding the smoked paprika to the softened butter.
+- In the meantime, make the flavoured butter by simply adding the smoked paprika to the softened butter.
 Mix well.
 Once the cauliflower is cooked, simply spoon or brush the butter over the steaks which should be piping hot.

 There are fantastic uses for the leftover cauliflower.
 Click here to see all the recipes on this site where cauliflower features.